nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `c-active-list`

 Example:

-Let's say you want to see all active employees in your store, you can follow these instructions:
+All employees who are currently working in the shop are active/unarchived employees.
+They are stored in the active (unarchived) Employee Directory.

-Steps to list all active employees:
+Let's say you want to see all active (unarchived) employees in your store, you can follow these instructions:

 1. Type `c-active-list` into the _Command Box_.
 1. Press "Enter" to execute.

 Outcome:
-1. The _Result Display_ will show that all employees are listed.
+1. The _Result Display_ will show that all active (unarchived) employees are listed.

-2. All active employees will be listed in the _Main View_.
+2. All active employees will be listed in the Employee Directory inside the _Main View_.

 ![ActiveEmployeeListCommand](images/ActiveListResult.png)